serazing/xscale/docs/window.rst

 Defining
 --------

-The py:method:`xscale.Window.set` method takes optionally six parameters:
+The :py:meth:`xscale.Window.set` method takes optionally six parameters:

  - ``n``: the size of the window
  - ``dim``: dimension names for each axis (e.g., ``('x', 'y', 'z')``).